Patient Ombudsman can help with certain health care complaints. Learn more about what we can do Before You Make a Complaint.

-Generally, your name and other relevant personal information is necessary to help resolve your complaint.
-All complaint information is strictly confidential.
-We will require consent to proceed with resolving a complaint.
+Your name and other relevant personal information will be needed to help resolve your complaint.
+All complaint information is strictly confidential – read more about how we protect your privacy.

 Are you a staff member of a health sector organization?
 Learn more about Patient Ombudsman’s whistleblower confidentiality protections.

 If you have questions about how to make a complaint, contact us at: